d12frosted/elpa-mirror/stable-melpa/multi-project-readme.txt

 The multi-project bindings below are for switching to a project, finding files within a project, compilation, or grepping a project.

-C-xpa - Anchor a project          Remember the current project C-xpc - Project compile           Run the compilation command for a project C-xpj - Project jump              Displays a list of projects
-                                  multi-project-anchored
-C-xpg - Run grep-find             Runs grep-find at project root C-xpl - Last project or anchor    Jumps to the last project or anchor C-xpp - Present project           Jumps to the current project root C-xpP - Present project new frame Present project in a new frame C-xpf - Find project files        Interactively find project files C-xpn - Add a new project         Prompts for new project information C-xpr - Go to project root        Visits the project root C-xps - Project shell             Creates a project shell C-xpu - Resets the anchor         Unsets the project anchor C-xpv - Visit a project           Visits another project in a separate frame
+C-x p a - Anchor a project          Remember the current project C-x p c - Project compile           Run the compilation command for a project C-x p j - Project jump              Displays a list of projects C-x p g - Run grep-find             Runs grep-find at project root C-x p l - Last project or anchor    Jumps to the last project or anchor C-x p p - Present project           Jumps to the current project root C-x p P - Present project new frame Present project in a new frame C-x p f - Find project files        Interactively find project files C-x p n - Add a new project         Prompts for new project information C-x p r - Go to project root        Visits the project root C-x p s - Project shell             Creates a project shell C-x p u - Resets the anchor         Unsets the project anchor C-x p v - Visit a project           Visits another project in a separate frame

 From the project selection buffer the following bindings are present: